1. What interviewing skills can help the physician identify all the significant issues to the patient during the visit?

 & Low–saturated fat diet rich in fruits and vegetables

 U.S. Department of Health and Human Services: Your guide to lowering your blood pressure with DASH.
 National Heart, Lung, and Blood Institute.
 NIH Publication No. 06-4082.
-Originally printed 1998.
+Originally printed 1998.20.
+What are the risks of prehypertension?

 Revised April 2006.
 Available at: www.nhlbi.nih.gov/health/public/heart/hbp/dash/new_dash.pdf.